tomer79sagi/ai-dl-course--project-4--rl/README.md

 # Cyberbullying Detection — Project 4 (RL)

 ## Project summary
-This repository extends the Project 3 *fast group-level cyberbullying detection* pipeline with a **reinforcement learning (RL) decision layer**.
+This repository extends the Project 3 *fast group-level cyberbullying detection* pipeline with a **reinforcement learning (RL) decision layer** for alerting.

-The core idea is to move beyond expensive per-message classification or LLM-based moderation by:
+The goal is to make **real-time alert decisions** on large, high-volume message streams using *cheap, streaming features* rather than expensive per-message LLM moderation.

+In this notebook the system:
+- Simulates a live stream (`civil_comments`) and injects synthetic “raids” (bursty harassment).
-- Producing **fast, set-level risk signals** over a rolling context (mean risk + concentration/burstiness).
+- Runs a pretrained **dual-head Set Transformer** over a rolling context window to produce two set-level risk signals.
+- Converts those signals into a low-dimensional RL state.
-- Training an RL agent to decide **when to raise an alert** based on these signals (balancing false positives vs missed escalations).
+- Trains a PPO policy to choose **when to alert** (`0/1`) under a simple reward that trades off false positives vs missed toxic events.

-This repo is **not** a full end-to-end training pipeline.
-It is a focused notebook showing **stream simulation + inference features + RL policy learning**.

 ## Background / problem statement
 Social platforms often need to detect **group-level / crowded cyberbullying**: “pile-ons”, raids, or coordinated harassment where many semantically similar harmful messages arrive in a short span.